Veedu Manaivi Makkal: Plot

-Visu is the head of a middle-class family comprising his wife KR Vijaya, two sons – Anand Babu and Ganaga and two daughters – Seetha and Sulochana.
-They live in a rented property owned by a cruel landlord in Chennai with whom Visu often gets into quarrel.
-Visu challenges his landlord that he will build a new house in less than three months and vacate his current rented premises.
-Visu finalises purchase of a plot in the outskirts of Chennai and decides to build a house there.
+Subbaiah Pillai is the head of a middle-class family comprising his wife Lakshmi, two sons and two daughters – Seetha and Sulochana.
+They live in a rented property owned by a cruel landlord in Chennai with whom Subbaiah Pillai often gets into quarrel.
+Subbaiah Pillai challenges his landlord that he will build a new house in less than three months and vacate his current rented premises.
+Subbaiah Pillai finalises purchase of a plot in the outskirts of Chennai and decides to build a house there.

-Anand Babu is a dancer and is married to his cousin, but he develops an illegitimate affair with his co-dancer and starts living together.
-Visu and KR Vijaya try hard to re-unite Anand Babu with his wife which they accomplish successfully after so much struggles.
-After re-uniting, Anand Babu's wife transforms and prefers to lead a nuclear family away from her in-laws for which Anand Babu agrees as well.
-Visu and KR Vijaya feel bad about Anand Babu and his wife's decision to leave them.
+The elder son is a dancer and is married to his cousin, but he develops an illegitimate affair with his co-dancer and starts living together.
+Subbaiah Pillai and Lakshmi try hard to re-unite the elder son with his wife which they accomplish successfully after so much struggles.
+After re-uniting, the elder son's wife transforms and prefers to lead a nuclear family away from her in-laws for which the elder son agrees as well.
+Subbaiah Pillai and Lakshmi feel bad about the elder son and his wife's decision to leave them.

-Sulochana falls in love with their neighbour S.Ve.
-Shekar. who has been employed in Dubai and had come to Chennai for holidays.
-Visu learns of his daughter's love and agrees for their wedding.
-To Visu's shock, S.Ve.Shekar loses his job and starts staying along with Visu and his family which makes Visu angry and shouts at him once.
-S.Ve.
-Shekar feels insulted and leaves the home along with his wife.

-Seetha falls in love with Pandiyan who is employed with the landlord but trying to get a good job.
-Visu's younger son Ganga could not find a job and keeps trying repeatedly.
-Finally Ganga gets a job in a company owned by Delhi Ganesh and falls in love with boss' daughter.
-Ganga also settles with his father-in-law.
+Sulochana falls in love with their neighbour, Sigamani. who has been employed in Dubai and had come to Chennai for holidays.
+Subbaiah Pillai learns of his daughter's love and agrees for their wedding.
+To Subbaiah Pillai's shock, Sigamani loses his job and starts staying along with Subbaiah Pillai and his family which makes Subbaiah Pillai angry and shouts at him once.
+Sigamani feels insulted and leaves the home along with his wife.
+Seetha falls in love with the henchman who is employed with the landlord but trying to get a good job.
+Subbaiah Pillai's younger son could not find a job and keeps trying repeatedly.
+Finally, the younger son gets a job in a company owned by Delhi Ganesh and falls in love with boss' daughter.
+The younger son also settles with his father-in-law.

-Visu accumulates some money and starts building the house, however he further needs some more financing.
+Subbaiah Pillai accumulates some money and starts building the house, however he further needs some more financing.
 He decides to get the help from his children, but none of them come for rescue.
-Sulochana lies that she has already sold her gold necklace which was given by Visu while Ganga demands a sign in a bond paper which shows his lack of trust on his parents.
+Sulochana lies that she has already sold her gold necklace which was given by Subbaiah Pillai while the younger son demands a sign in a bond paper which shows his lack of trust on his parents.

 Seetha is the only daughter who still stays will her parents.
-KR Vijaya falls sick and passes away.
-Visu decides to burn her body at the place where he has been building a house.
-Hearing the news of KR Vijaya's death, their family members – Anand Babu, Ganga and Sulochana rush to see, however, Visu denies permission to allow them having a look at KR Vijaya's dead body.
-Finally, Seetha and Pandiyan are united.
+Lakshmi falls sick and passes away.
+Subbaiah Pillai decides to burn her body at the place where he has been building a house.
+Hearing the news of Lakshmi's death, their family members including the sons and Sulochana rush to see, however, Subbaiah Pillai denies permission to allow them having a look at Lakshmi's dead body.
+Finally, Seetha and the henchman are united.